 Color fastness to rubbing test evaluates how much color is transferred from the surface of a dyed fabric to another surface when rubbed.
 It reflects how resistant the dye is to abrasion and friction.
-The rubbing test evaluates the degree of color transfer from fabric to a white testing fabric when rubbed under both dry and wet conditions.
+The rubbing test evaluates the degree of color transfer from fabric to a white testing fabric when rubbed under both dry and wet condition.
 This test determines the durability and usability of the dyed fabric when the product will experience frequent contact and friction.
-Fig. 6 shows the color fastness to rubbing test results for three fabrics.
+Fig.6 shows the color fastness to rubbing test results for three fabrics.

-Fig. 6.
-Color fastness to rubbing of three dyed fabrics.
+Fig.6.
+Color Fastness to Rubbing of three dyed Fabrics.

 The results are graded based on the amount of color transferred on a scale from 1 to 5.
-1 indicates heavy staining, and 5 indicates no staining.
+1 indicates heavy staining and 5 indicates no staining.
 All dyed fabrics showed excellent color fastness under dry conditions by scoring 4-5.
 This ensures that the natural dye extracted from mango peel and tannin as a mordant is well-fixed to the fabric with minimal color transfer under dry friction.
-For most end-use applications, a score of 4-5 is satisfactory when the products are less likely to be exposed to wet conditions during use.
+For most end-use applications a score of 4-5 is satisfactory when the products are less likely to be exposed to wet conditions during use.
 The performance of the fabrics under wet conditions was slightly reduced.
 It showed a score of 3-4.
-Wet rubbing increases the color transfer because the moisture can weaken the bond between the dye and the fabric, while the performance is still acceptable because a score of 3-4 indicates moderate fastness.
+Wet rubbing increases the color transfer because the moisture can weaken the bond between the dye and the fabric.
+While the performance is still acceptable because a score of 3-4 indicate moderate fastness.
 The reduction in fastness under wet conditions raises some concerns for fabrics intended for high-moisture environments.

-3.2 Colorfastness to wash
+3.2 Color fastness to wash

-Color fastness to wash determines how well the fabric's color resists fading during laundry, which evaluates the ability of dyed fabrics to keep their color after washing at a specified temperature.
+Color fastness to wash determines how well the fabric's color resists fading during laundry which evaluates the ability of dyed fabrics to keep their color after washing at a specified temperature.
 The color fastness to washing test assesses both the color change of the test fabric itself and the staining it causes on adjacent fabrics.
 Both color change and staining are rated on a scale from 1 to 5 using grey scales.
 The standard requires testing the fabric against multiple adjacent fabrics to determine the degree of staining on those adjacent fibers.
-In this wash fastness test, three samples were evaluated against six adjacent fibers: acetate, cotton, nylon, polyester, acrylic, and wool.
-Table 3 shows the color fastness to wash for three fabrics.
 In this wash fastness test for three samples were evaluated against six adjacent fibers: acetate, cotton, nylon, polyester, acrylic, and wool.
 Table 3 shows the color fastness to wash for three fabrics.
-The image of the color fastness to wash for three fabrics is shown in Fig. 7.